ENAIRE provides a range of air traffic services through five regional directorates.

-ENAIRE has a Network Management Centre (SYSRED H24), based at the Control Centre in Madrid-Torrejón, which manages the information generated by incidents in the Air Navigation Network in real time, 24 hours a day, 7 days a week.
+ENAIRE has a Network Management Centre (SYSRED H24), based at the Control Centre in Madrid-Torrejón, which manages the information generated by incidents in ENAIRE's network in real time, 24 hours a day, 7 days a week.
 The functions of SYSRED H24 include:

 - Drawing up and distributing daily forecast reports.

 - Drawing up and distributing regular air navigation Network status reports.

 - Drawing up and distributing regular statistical reports to provide information to ENAIRE Headquarters for decision-making purposes.